-- Observe, broadcast, and compete in thrilling online battles - with all-new interactive spectator modes, VoIP Communication & player commentary
+- Observe, broadcast, and compete in thrilling online battles with all-new interactive spectator modes, VoIP Communication, and player commentary

-- High-definition, live action Video sequences seamlessly ties the game's epic story together
+- High-definition, live action video sequences seamlessly tie the game's epic story together

-- Adaptive AI matches your style of play & gives you the highest level of challenge
+- Adaptive AI matches your style of play and gives you the highest level of challenge

 The Tiberium Wars franchise has kept gamers glued to their chairs since the first game hit the PC in 1995.
 We’ve seen more than a dozen games launch between Westwood and EA since then, but Tiberium Wars remains one of the best on any platform.